During 1983 the Adult Education Group organised and held

 Community Arts Centre.

-The Group holds our monthly meeting on the 3rd Tuesday of each month (these are subject to change)
+The Group holds our monthly meetings on the 3rd Tuesday of months of February, May & November (these are subject to change)

 Meetings are held at 2 Campbell St Young in the Margaret Newcombe Room commencing at 7.00pm.